Why you might want to talk

-It can be hard for anyone to think about a time when they might lose mental capacity.
+It can be hard for anyone to think about a time when they might lose mental capacity and are no longer able to understand and make certain important decisions about their life.
 Being diagnosed with a condition such as dementia can make this a very real prospect.
-Talking about who will make decisions on their behalf can be difficult because:
+Talking about who might make decisions on their behalf can be difficult because:

 - they are finding it hard to accept an illness or the prospect of poor health in the future